 You might think: “Amirine, you have been cosplaying for years and entered competitions often.
 Why is this a big deal to you?”
 Multiple reasons.

-But I also have a degree in Event management and Communication.
+But I also have a degree in Event management and Communication/Marketing.
 AND HOO BOY.
 It is a bad look to be like “Join the competition, it’s beginner-friendly!” and then reading there are no rules.
 What can beginners expect?
 They are new!
 They are nervous!
 They NEED INFORMATION.
 And what is information?
 Rules!
 The framework of your competition.
 Don’t go crying on socials or extend your entry period for the competition multiple times, if you don’t provide information to would-be participants for a competition.
 It’s Communication!

 Okay, rant over (I hope, I’ll try my best!)